-If selected for a summer scholarship, student are required to enroll in a 1-credit development course.
-The course is virtual, both synchronous and asynchronous, and offered at no-cost to students.
-The course, Life Design Summer Experience Practicum (LDSEP), provides students with a structured opportunity to apply Life Design to their summer immersive experience.
+If selected for a summer scholarship, students are required to enroll in a 1-credit development course.
+The course, entitled The Life Design Summer Experience Practicum, is virtual, both synchronous and asynchronous, and offered at no-cost to students and provides students with a structured opportunity to apply Life Design to their summer immersive experience.
 Over the course of 8-weeks, students will use the principles and processes of design thinking to:

 - Reflect upon their values, identities, habits, and experiences and their relationship to the world of work & research